emclayburn/Stat386-data-acquisition/README.md

 The purpose of the repo is to gather data on the NBA from 2011 through the end of last season.
 There is a file dedicated to the acquisition of said data, and the exploratory data analysis.
-There is a different reposity that contains the actual blog which discusses the EDA more in depth.
+There is also a file dedicated to the actual blog.